I may earn a commission from links in this post. Thank you!

 This lighting kit ticks all the boxes.
 I especially like the winding mechanism at the base of each bulb, meaning no loose cabling.
 You can even use it to shorten the distance between individual bulbs.

 There are 1000’s of positive reviews on Amazon, including longterm.
 The few negative ones are mainly complaints about the light bulbs becoming unstuck, and also the switch/power failing after a few months.

 There are 2 types: cheaper ones you stick directly to mirror’s glass; and more expensive fixtures you attach to the wall, often needing hardwiring.
 You are more likely to consider the second type of light fixture when you’re doing a bathroom renovation, so I haven’t covered them here.

 Here’s the most suitable bar light I can find:

-This option has some positive features, especially the bright light at the best color temperature (daylight equivalent), and which has 4 brightness levels.
+This lamp has some positive features, especially the bright light at the best color temperature (daylight equivalent), and which has 4 dimmer levels.
 I suggest buying two, one for each of the left and right edge of your mirror.
 Another plus is that it is rechargeable, so you don’t have to worry about unsightly wires.
 It is easily attached with 2 suction cups, and is very lightweight (you could even take it on vacation as portable lighting).

 The main downside is that the charge doesn’t hold very long, and the brightness fades quite quickly with the charge.
 I suggest recharging it most days.
 Check the instructions for the right way to charge the light for the first time – it’s not very intuitive.